Green Building Best Practices

 While usually non-drinkable, the collected, filtered, and stored potable water can safely be used for almost any other household purpose.
 Implementation of a rainwater collection system results in increased water supply for the given property, reduction in water bills, reduction in use from the municipal water supply, and the reduction of stormwater runoff.

-The efficiency of buildings is influenced by the size, quality, and effectiveness of keeping in heating and air conditioning, of windows installed.
+Architecture, Skyscraper, Glass FacadesThe efficiency of buildings is influenced by the size, quality, and effectiveness of keeping in the heating and air conditioning, of windows installed.
 Dual-pane windows, and triple-pane windows, increase building HVAC efficiency and reduce energy consumption for HVAC systems.

 In addition, it is possible to reduce lighting and heating demands exponentially by the use of cutting-edge smart glass technology with newly installed or retrofitted high-tech windows.

 Other types of smart window glass include photochromic and thermochromic (responding to light or heat, respectively), which adjust the tint of the glass from opaque to dark in response to varying degrees of sunlight, thus blocking sunlight and cooling interior space.
-The heat from sunlight is regulated by electrochromic smart glass, reducing dependence on HVAC to heat or cool rooms.
-Building developers using this glass for use as windows indicate that the glass can reduce HVAC costs by over 25%.

-Cool roofs
+Cool Roofs

-Cool roofs and green roofs lower surface temperatures on roofs in bright sunlight compared to a conventional roof.
+Cool RoofCool roofs and green roofs lower surface temperatures on roofs in bright sunlight compared to a conventional roof.
 This is usually done with greenery, white vinyl, or a solar reflective coating.

 Finishing with a cool roof is a highly recommended strategy since, for example, during summer, air conditioning requirements will decrease; leading to reduced energy costs.
-A cool roof reflects and absorbs solar radiation better than standard roofs.

-Efficient insulation
+Efficient Insulation

-Most people can actually attribute their high energy bills to poor insulation.
+Most people can attribute their high energy bills to poor insulation.
 Insulation technology, both with new and recycled material, has improved dramatically recently.
 Modern insulation has come a very long way since insulation materials used asbestos.

 While insulation with new materials, especially state-of-the-art insulation, still represents a higher efficiency, some insulation materials today are recycled products that are cheap, readily available, and still represent the latest in insulation technology.